Janowoj/cars/README.md

 Call action creator passing in the name and cost values as the action payload object.

 Display a list of cars in the CarList component.

+# Weird double keys

+Inside the CarList component we are going to use the useSelector hook to get access to the state values of the carsSlice (cars).

+const cars  = useSelector(state => {
+        return state.cars.cars;
+    });

+We are going to use the map function to iterate over the cars array and display a list of cars.

+Repeating property names can cause engineers to think that there is some kind of a bug in the app.

+Fixing the double keys:

+const cars = useSelector(state => {
+    return state.cars.data;
+});